Green University® LLC Presents... A Multi-Sensory Experience!

 CLASS DETAILS

 Check-in: Please arrive by 8:30 a.m. on Saturday morning.
-Participants are also welcome to arrive the evening before.
-We may do a natural dye workshop Friday evening if enough folks are interested.
+Participants are also welcome to arrive and camp the evening before.

-Class Time: 9 a.m. to 4 p.m. on Saturday and 9 a.m to 12 p.m. on Sunday, followed by meal-prep and a potluck meal each day.
+Class Time: 9 a.m. to 4 p.m. on Saturday and 9 a.m to noon on Sunday, followed by meal-prep and a potluck meal each day.
 Expect dinner around 6 p.m. on Saturday and 1 p.m. on Sunday.

 Meals: Please come self-sufficient for breakfast and lunch.
 We will have some propane stoves and cooking gear/utensils set up for outdoor cooking.
 We will forage greens for our potluck dinners.
 You are also welcome and encouraged to bring wild game from home, along with your favorite wild edible greens and weeds.